Griffinhale/tastebuds_containerized/README.md

 ## Current Status (Dec 2025)
 - Docker Compose runs FastAPI (`api`), Postgres with a seeded test database (`db`), Redis plus an RQ worker and scheduler (`redis`/`worker`/`scheduler`), the optional Next.js app (`web`), optional PgAdmin, and a local Nginx proxy that fronts the API and UI on port 80/443.
-- The local proxy terminates TLS with a bundled dev certificate (auto-rotated via `docker/proxy/entrypoint.sh`, swap for a real cert in prod), staples OCSP, enforces route-specific rate limits, redirects HTTP to HTTPS, and surfaces queue/redis health via `/api/ops/queues` (auth required).
+- The local proxy terminates TLS with a generated dev certificate (auto-rotated via `docker/proxy/entrypoint.sh`, swap for a real cert in prod), enforces route-specific rate limits, redirects HTTP to HTTPS, and surfaces queue/redis health via `/api/ops/queues` (auth required).
 - Auth now stores refresh tokens server-side, rotates them on every `/api/auth/refresh`, and revokes tokens that are reused or logged out so expired sessions are surfaced cleanly.
 - Session inventory: `/api/auth/sessions` lists active/expired refresh tokens for the current user and supports revocation per session; cookies continue to mirror new tokens on rotate/login.
 - Search is paginated, supports `types` filtering, and can target specific external connectors or internal-only lookups while returning paging/source counts in `metadata`.
 Merged results are deterministic (internal first, then external by requested order, then title/release), with cross-connector dedupe keyed off canonical URLs or normalized title + release date.